 An Enhanced DBS check (without barred list checks) can be applied for if the role is specified under the activity above.
 However, at all times the individual must be supervised by an individual in Regulated Activity i.e. has been DBS checked to enhanced level with an appropriate barred list check.
 In a rugby setting the specified nature must be listed under activity in the Safeguarding Vulnerable Groups Act 2006 (SVGA) and subsequent Protection of Freedoms Bill (POF) 2012 amendments and be an unsupervised activity.

-At HRFC from 2019/20 it has been decided that all Junior Team Managers and Junior Coaches will undergo a DBS check.
+At HRFC as of 2019/20 season it has been decided that all Junior Team Managers and Junior Coaches will undergo a DBS check.
+This slightly surpasses the RFU requirement and makes administration of volunteers easier.